baijum/service-binding-documentation/docs/getting-started/quick-start.md

 1. Create the ServiceBinding custom resource to inject the bindings:

-The `.spec` has two sections, the first one is a list of service resurces (`.spec.services`) and the second one is the `.spec.application`.
-The services resources points to backing service resources.
+The `.spec` has two sections, the first one is a list of service resources (`.spec.services`) and the second one is the `.spec.application`.
+The services resources points to the database's service resources.
 How the values are exposed from service resources are explained [Exposing binding data](../exposing-binding-data/intro-expose-binding) section.
 In the below ServiceBinding resource, there are two service resources, one custom resource and another Secret resource.
-This is required as the values required for database connectivity is distributed in these two resources.
+This is required as the values required for database connectivity are living in these two resources.
 The application points to a `Deployment` or any similar resource with an embedded `PodSpec`.
 The mappings has extra mappings required for connectity.